What Types of First-Class Mail Are There?

 Square envelopes.

-What Are Examples Of First-Class Mail Letters?
+What Are Examples of First-Class Mail Letters?

 -